Antibiotic Stewardship & Epidemiology Programs

 As recognized leaders in healthcare epidemiology, infection control, and antibiotic stewardship, we leverage our specialized knowledge in microbiology and biostatistics to make advances in emerging diseases and conditions.
 By regularly collecting and analyzing data to determine the effectiveness of infection prevention and antibiotic stewardship practices, we continue to maintain success in both staff and patient safety.

-Our team of physicians and staff are available 24/7 to respond to questions and/or issues affecting the implementation of infection prevention measures and antibiotic stewardship — consistent with the established policies of our partners and statutory requirements of all licensing agencies.
-Click a focus area below for more details on our leading-edge programs.
+Our team of physicians and staff are available 24/7 to respond to questions and/or issues affecting the implementation of infection prevention measures, antibiotic stewardship, and infectious disease epidemiology — consistent with the established policies of our partners and statutory requirements of all licensing agencies.
+Click a focus area below for more details on our leading-edge antibiotic stewardship programs.

 Our proactive, collaborative, and multidisciplinary approach to infection control reaps significant benefits in patient safety by reducing infection rates inside and outside healthcare institutions — it continues to prove vital for our partners.
 By reviewing, approving, and guiding the revision of all infection prevention-related policies and procedures, our team: